vitrivr/cottontaildb-examples/README.md

 ``./gradlew runJavaExample``

 Of course it is also possible to open the project in your favourite IDE and use it as a Gradle project from there.

+## Words on the example data

+The example data was taken from the [YLI feature corpus](https://multimediacommons.wordpress.com/features/).
+Namely, we're using LIRE features here.
+You can download the full dataset for the YFCC100M collection from [here](http://multimedia-commons.s3-website-us-west-2.amazonaws.com/).